Honda City: Second generation (GA; 1986)

-The engine configuration introduced the Honda D series, in the form of the type D12A, a 1.2 L SOHC straight-four 16-valve unit (1986, first as a mechanism for domestic vehicles) only available with a single carburetor, and basic level of equipment.
-The difference between the "GG" / "EE" / "BB" were just in the level of equipment.
+The engine configuration introduced the Honda D series, in the form of the type D12A, a 1.2 L SOHC straight-four 16-valve unit only available with a single carburetor, and basic level of equipment.
+The differences between the "GG", "EE", and "BB" were only in the level of equipment.
 Power is 76 PS at 6,500 rpm.
 A five-speed manual or a four-speed automatic transmission were optional.

-In October 1988, the main engine was changed to 1.3 L I4 SOHC type D13C.
-At this time, in addition to the traditional single carburetor, and introduced Honda's PGM-FI fuel injection.
-Single carburetor specification, the 1.2 L "BE" the other 1.3 L "CE" / "CG" is set, PGM-FI, spec, "CR-i" / "CZ-i" and consists of two trim packages.
+In October 1988, the main engine was changed to 1.3 L SOHC inline-four, type D13C.
+In addition to the traditional single carburetor, Honda's PGM-FI fuel injection was also offered on the new 1.3.
+The 1.2 L "BE" was the base model and had a single carburetor, as did the 1.3-litre "CE" and "CG" variants.
+PGM-FI was fitted to the sporting "CR-i" and "CZ-i" models.

-The "CE" grade equipment with enhanced savings "CE Fit", PGM-FI specification is "CR-i" based only high-grade "CR-i Limited" was introduced, the late "CZ-i" is defined as the minor trim package.
-The word "Fit" appears as a trim package on the base grade "CE".
+The "CE" trim equipment with enhanced savings "CE Fit", PGM-FI specification is "CR-i" based only high-trim "CR-i Limited" was introduced, the late "CZ-i" is defined as the minor trim package.
+The word "Fit" appears as a trim package on the base trim "CE".

-At the end of this generation, by grade consolidation, "Fit" is used for all single carburetor vehicles.
+At the end of this generation, by trim consolidation, "Fit" is used for all single carburetor vehicles.
 The trim package "Fit" later became the model name of the successor of the Honda Logo which replaced this car.

 The second generation was discontinued in 1993.
 In Japan, the name "City" was retired at the end of this series' conclusion of production.
 The replacement vehicles introduced in 1996 on the GA base were renamed Honda Logo (three-door hatchback, GA3/5 series), and the Honda Capa with five-door hatchback bodywork.